In many ways, Amsterdam is the perfect city for travelers:

 For a bit of insight into Amsterdam’s rich history, check out some of the oldest buildings in the city.

 Oude Kerk, the fourteenth-century Old Church, is Amsterdam’s oldest building and shouldn’t be missed on your Amsterdam itinerary.

 Sitting right in the heart of the red-light district, it now hosts contemporary art and music projects.

-The Begijnhof is another good option; it’s a 14th-century courtyard which used to house nuns, and remains an island of tranquillity in the centre of medieval Amsterdam.
+The Begijnhof is another good option; it’s a 14th-century courtyard that used to house nuns and remained an island of tranquillity in the center of medieval Amsterdam.

 For something more modern, the oldest cinema in Amsterdam (aptly named, The Movies) is on Haarlemmerdijk.

-Finally, the Stadsarchief (City Archives) has a wonderful collection of documents and materials recording the development of the city over the years: a perfect spot for history buffs to while away a few hours!
+Finally, the Stadsarchief (City Archives) has a wonderful collection of documents and materials recording the city’s development over the years: a perfect spot for history buffs to while away a few hours!

 8. Trawl for Treasures at Amsterdam’s Markets

-Throughout the week, Amsterdam has a number of great markets worth exploring to buy your Amsterdam souvenirs.
+Throughout the week, Amsterdam has several great markets worth exploring to buy your Amsterdam souvenirs.

 You can buy flowers and bulbs all week long at Bloemenmarkt (flower market), where you’ll find most of the stalls floating on the canal.

 For organic food, try the farmer’s market on Nieuwmarkt on Saturdays or at Haarlemmerplein on Wednesdays.

-Noordermarkt also has great food on Saturdays and Mondays, as well as antiques, textiles and clothes, books, cut flowers and jewellery.
+Noordermarkt also has great food on Saturdays and Mondays and antiques, textiles, clothes, books, cut flowers, and jewelry.

 The ultimate flea market is Ijhallen in Amsterdam Noord.
 The largest in Europe, it is mostly open the second weekend of the month.